3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 ### Traditional Women's Clothing
 ![Traditional dress](https://i.imgur.com/rMFihvS.jpg)

-Similarly, git is a system that allows us to keep track, or keep snapshots of our projects as we develop them.
+Similarly, git is a software that allows us to keep track, or keep snapshots, of our projects as we develop them.

 <br />